futureofcoding/futureofcoding.org/ideas.md

 * essay about why we should stop teaching for loops in favor of forEach loops and while loops (is this how python works already?)

+* essay about the flexbox block in cycle v2

 * continue working on Cycle v2 w/o VueJS (and maybe without Blockly)

 * continue working on Rose v1 with text as UI